llvm/llvm-project/mlir/docs/DefiningDialects/Operations.md

     `I`-th element to be less than or equal to `N`
 *   `IntArrayNthElemInRange<I, M, N>`: Specifying an integer array attribute's `I`-th element to be greater than or equal to `M` and less than or equal to `N`
+*   `IsNullAttr`: Specifying an optional attribute which must be empty

 TODO: Design and implement more primitive constraints